Scott-Devine/CloudMELT/README.md

 root@aws_toil_leader$ time ./run-workflow.sh
 ```

-Make sure that if you wish to check the step 1 output before proceeding with step 2 that the
+Make sure that if you wish to check the step 1 output (or apply the GroupAnalysis workaround) before
-`run-workflow.sh` script has been updated accordingly.
+proceeding with step 2 that the `run-workflow.sh` script has been updated accordingly.

 ### 11. Monitor workflow progress

 As the workflow runs messages will be printed to the terminal as Toil launches and completes
 jobs.
 One can also ssh directly to the worker nodes and use `top` and/or `ps` to see what
 part of the pipeline is running.
-On a cluster of this type the example 10 genome analysis
+On a cluster of this size the example 10 genome analysis
 should take around 2.5 hours to run and cost less than $1.00.

 __NOTE:__ Running a pipeline as a background process has not yet been tested, so for now it
 is recommended that the `ssh-cluster` and subsequent `run-workflow.sh` commands be run from
 a machine with a stable internet connection that will not be taken offline until the workflow
-completes.
+completes (i.e., you'll remain logged in to the Toil leader node for the duration of the
+pipeline.)

 ### 12. Create tarball of all the files to be saved (on Toil leader node)

 Once the workflow completes, create a tarball of all the output and/or intermediate files
-that should be preserved after the cluster is shutdown.
+that should be preserved after the cluster is shut down.
 At the very least this should
-include the final VCF files and perhaps also the *pre_geno.tsv files:
+include the final VCF files and perhaps also the pre_geno.tsv files:

 ```
 root@aws_toil_leader$ tar czvf melt-results.tar.gz *.vcf *.tsv
 ```

-### 13. Log out of Toi leader and run rsync-cluster to transfer results back to local machine
+### 13. Log out of Toil leader and run rsync-cluster to transfer results back to local machine

 Once the tarball has been created log out of the toil leader node and run the
-following `rsync-cluster` to transfer the tarball back to the local machine:
+following `rsync-cluster` command to transfer the tarball back to the local machine:

 ```
 user@local_machine$ toil rsync-cluster -z us-east-1a tcm1 :/root/melt-results.tar.gz ./
 ```

-### 14. Run toil destroy-cluster to shut down the toil cluster
+### 14. Run Toil destroy-cluster to shut down the toil cluster

 Once the result files have been safely transferred and verified the cluster can be
 shut down: